 Most duelists are familiar with the powerful spell Swords of Revealing Light from which this card draws inspiration.
 When your opponent declares a direct attack, you can special summon Swordsman from your hand and destroy the attacking monster if its ATK is lower than Swordsman's hefty 2400 DEF!

-Once Swordsman succeeds in guarding your precious life points, use it as material for a rank 8 xyz summon to grant your xyz monster an awesome defense: it can avoid battle destruction once per turn.
-Rank 8 monsters tend to be quite powerful, and with the added barrier against destruction, will soon ravage your opponent.
+Once Swordsman succeeds in guarding your precious life points, use it as material for a rank-8 xyz summon to grant your xyz monster an awesome defense: it can avoid battle destruction once per turn.
+Rank-8 monsters tend to be quite powerful, and with the added barrier against destruction, they will soon ravage your opponent.

 8. Summoner Monk

 Many of my favorite xyz monsters are rank 4, meaning level-4 monsters with good abilities always pique my interest.
 Summoner Monk automatically moves to defense position when cast and lets you discard a spell card to summon a level-4 monster from your deck!
 Sure, that monster won't be able to attack for the turn, but odds are good you'll want to use it alongside Summoner for an xyz summon anyway.

 Use Summoner to gimmick material-effect monsters onto your field without having to draw them, and look for spells that activate from the graveyard to form a daunting combination.